Chondroitin: benefits, dosage, contraindications

 ✪✪✪✪

-Clinical research shows that taking chondroitin sulfate improves symptoms of osteoarthritis.
-Several clinical trials have shown that daily oral intake of 800 mg to 2000 mg in single or divided doses for at least 3 months reduces pain and may improve mobility in patients suffering from osteoarthritis.
-Clinical trials conducted over 2 years show that oral intake of chondroitin sulfate at a dose of 800 mg slows the progression of hip or knee osteoarthritis.
+Clinical research shows that taking chondroitin sulfate improves the symptoms of osteoarthritis.
+Indeed, several clinical trials have shown that a daily oral intake of 800 mg to 2000 mg, given as a single or divided dose for at least 3 months, relieves pain and may improve mobility in patients suffering from osteoarthritis.
+Clinical trials conducted over 2 years show that oral chondroitin sulfate at a dose of 800 mg slows the progression of hip or knee osteoarthritis.

 Posologie